tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 \end{align}
 $$

-Combining equation these equations, we expand the equation (9) as follows.
+Substituting equation 11, 12, 13 in equation (10), we get:

 $$
 \begin{align}